 How to talk to family and friends about bankruptcy?

 You don’t have to talk to your family and friends about your bankruptcy, but keep in mind that the information is freely available on the online Individual Insolvency Register, so they could find out anyway.
 Sometimes being open and honest is the best policy, as your friends and family may be able to help.

 Bankruptcy is slightly different in Scotland due to the country having its own separate legal system from the rest of the UK.
-For Scottish debtors, the process is known as sequestration, and you can find out more in our guide here.
+For Scottish debtors, the process is known as sequestration.